What’s in the bill to reopen the federal government?

 Food assistance

-The legislation would fully fund the food stamp program for the rest of the fiscal year, which ends September 30.
+The package fully funds the food stamp program for the rest of the fiscal year, which ends September 30.

-The deal would also replenish SNAP’s contingency fund and fully funds child nutrition programs, including free and reduced-price school meals.
+The deal also replenishes SNAP’s contingency fund and fully funds child nutrition programs, including free and reduced-price school meals.

 The legislation provides $460 million for the Commodity Supplemental Food Program, which supplies more than 700,000 low-income senior citizens with monthly food boxes.